Bombed out building with 2 people standing on second floor

 Israeli violations of Palestinian human rights did not start in October 2023.
 They are daily, numerous, and impossible to put on one list.
 Groups tracking them include the U.N.
 Office for the Coordination of Humanitarian Affairs, B'Tselem, and Looking the Occupation in the Eye.
 Palestinian militant groups also violate international law, but they are not actively supported by the United States government.
 The list below represents a selection of high-profile incidents and sources that are specifically relevant to various provisions of U.S. law and policy that relate to arms transfers, international law, and civilian protection.
 This list is limited to events that have occurred between October 2023 and April 2024.

-Each of these incidents should factor into the U.S. government’s assessment of proposed arms transfers to Israel under policies like the Conventional Arms Transfer Policy, which prohibits arms transfers if it is “more likely than not” that the arms transfer will aggravate the risk of serious rights abuses; Civilian Harm Incident Response Guidance, which tracks reports of civilian harm by partner governments and applies appropriate steps to address concerns; and National Security Memorandum-20, which requires governments receiving U.S.-funded weapons to provide assurances it will abide by international humanitarian law and facilitate the delivery of humanitarian aid.
+Each of these incidents should factor into the U.S. government’s assessment of proposed arms transfers to Israel under policies like the Conventional Arms Transfer Policy, which prohibits arms transfers if it is “more likely than not” that the arms transfer will aggravate the risk of serious rights abuses; Civilian Harm Incident Response Guidance, which tracks reports of civilian harm by partner governments and applies appropriate steps to address concerns; and National Security Memorandum-20 (NSM-20), which requires governments receiving U.S.-funded weapons to provide assurances it will abide by international humanitarian law and facilitate the delivery of humanitarian aid.
+Some incidents may trigger restrictions in U.S. law such as the Leahy Law, Section 620I of the Foreign Assistance Act, and Section 502B of the Foreign Assistance Act.

 See here for more information about the companies involved in these and other incidents.